 Born and educated in the UK, Amanda earned her Bachelor of Arts in Sociology and Social Anthropology before moving to Canada.
 She completed a Bachelor of Social Work and a Master of Public Administration at the University of Victoria.

 Marcia is a highly skilled and creative educator with 25 years of experience working in educational centres in British Columbia and Alberta.
 Marcia has developed numerous curricula, year plans and educational resources.
 Her approach to curriculum development is evidence-informed and student-centred.
 She prioritizes the creation of active, real-world learning opportunities that meet the needs of visual, aural and tactile learners and that support students’ ability to reflect upon and apply their learning.
 Marcia holds a Bachelor of Education, a Bachelor of Arts in Child & Youth Care, and a Certificate in Early Childhood Administration.
 She brings a robust understanding of pedagogy and a passion for education to InsideOut’s curriculum development and education outreach projects.

 Samantha has worked in academia and the public service as a researcher, writer, editor, and facilitator, and is passionate about supporting evidence-informed policy and practice.
 Prior to joining the InsideOut team as a consultant, Samantha was a Research Coordinator with the B.C.
 Government.
-She has an MA in history and a background in social research, and is currently completing her BSc in nursing at the University of British Columbia.
+She has an MA in history, a BSc in nursing, and a strong background in social research.
 Samantha is passionate about public health, obstetrics, and women’s health and is committed to health promotion and evidence-based practice across the health care system.